zpratikpathak/zpratikpathak/README.md

 A Personal Blogging website.

 👉[Cloud.PratikPathak.com](http://cloud.pratikpathak.com "ZCloud") - ZCloud ☁<br>
 A alternative to Google Photos and Google Drive.
 It has it's own chat system, meet, maps, notes.
-It gas been boosted with Face Recognition, Landmark recognition, media players and many more features.
+It has been boosted with Face Recognition, Landmark recognition, media players and many more features.

 👉[Mail.PratikPathak.com](http://mail.pratikpathak.com "Mail") - Mail 📧<br>
 Private MailServer.
 Send or receive e-mails of pratikpathak.com.